finbourne/lusid-sdk-csharp/sdk/docs/AborConfigurationApi.md

             var code = "code_example";  // string | The code of the AborConfiguration.
 Together with the scope this uniquely identifies the AborConfiguration. var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to retrieve the AborConfiguration properties.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the AborConfiguration definition.
 Defaults to returning the latest version of the AborConfiguration definition if not specified. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'AborConfiguration' domain to decorate onto the AborConfiguration.
 These must take the format {domain}/{scope}/{code}, for example 'AborConfiguration/Manager/Id'.
-If not provided will return all the entitled properties for that AborConfiguration. (optional)
+If no properties are specified, then no properties will be returned. (optional)

             try
             {